sbuhl/Gttrd/README.md

 	- bulma/
 	- normalize.css/
 * index.html

 Create the folders needed and already add the images.

-## Let's begging to code
+## Let's dive into the code

-Open up index.html and enter the following base HTML:
+Open up `index.html` and enter the following base HTML:

 ```html
 	<!DOCTYPE html>